-Michael Kirby (Irish resident) is a Managing Principal at KB Associates, a firm which provides a range of advisory, and project management services to the offshore mutual funds industry.
-He has held senior positions at Bank of New York (previously RBS Trust Bank) (1995-2000) where he was responsible for the establishment and ongoing management of its Dublin operations.
-Prior to this, he was Vice President of Product Management & Marketing Global Securities Services with J P Morgan (previously Chase Manhattan Bank) (1993-1995) in London.
-Most recently (2000-2002), he was a Senior Vice President of MiFund Inc, a privately owned mutual funds supermarket incorporated in the USA, and Managing Director of MiFund Services Limited, its wholly owned Irish subsidiary.
-Mr Kirby holds a Bachelor of Commerce (Honours) Degree from University College Dublin and is a Fellow of the Institute of Chartered Accountants in Ireland.
-He is a founding member of the Irish Funds Industry Association.
+Mike Kirby (Irish) is the Managing Principal at KB Associates a firm which provides a range of advisory and project management services to the promoters of offshore mutual funds.
+He has previously held senior positions at Bank of New York (previously RBS Trust Bank) (1995 to 2000) where he was responsible for the establishment and ongoing management of its Dublin operations.
+He has also held senior positions in the custody and fund administration businesses of JP Morgan in London and Daiwa Securities in Dublin.
+Mr. Kirby holds a Bachelor of Commerce (Honours) Degree from University College Dublin and is a Fellow of the Institute of Chartered Accountants in Ireland.